rocktronica/heartballoon.wedding/sections/registry.md

 ### Can I bring my dog?

 Gardener Ranch is dog friendly, but requires a $250 cleaning fee for any dog that is onsite.
-Make sure to let us know if yours will be joining you. 🐶
+Make sure to let us know if you'd like your dog to join you. 🐶

 ### Can I bring a date?